Servir-Mekong/Jupyter-gee/README.md

 **1: Download and install ANACONDA (Select 2.7 python and 64 bit for ML installation)** https://www.anaconda.com/download/#windows

-//DO NOT CHECK ANYHTING UNDER THE ADVANCED OPTIONS TAB DURING INSTALL (This will destroy your ArcGIS Installation)
+NOTE: DO NOT CHECK ANYHTING UNDER THE ADVANCED OPTIONS TAB DURING INSTALL (This will destroy your ArcGIS Installation)

 **2: Add Community package management system**